The day I gave up on my job, I cried.

 It’s not like it was my dream job anyway – on a good day it scored maybe three out of five.
 But it was a defeat, and I don’t do defeat.
 I can’t afford to.

-Living with a disease like Rheumatoid Arthritis is grim.
-It’s hard, and tiring, and demoralising.
+Living with a disease like Rheumatoid Arthritis is grim, its never-far-away pain and tiredness demoralising.
 But I made up my mind a long time ago, there’s no way it’s ever going to win.
 So, when it forced me out of my not-really-a-dream job, I saw the sparkle of a silver lining.
 Might I still have a chance at my absolute dream job?
 What did I have to lose? *

 I started to write in 2008, while my sons were at primary school.
 Autumn, winter and spring happened outside my window, then started over again.
-I ‘finished’ my first manuscript (in the arrived-at-the-end sense I understood then, rather than the arrived-at-the-end-then-put-it-away-for-a-month-before-editing-at-least-another-ten-times sense I understand now) and sent it to Greenhouse, a friendly-looking new agency I’d found online.
-Unsurprisingly, it was rejected.
+I finished my first manuscript and sent it to Greenhouse, a friendly-looking new agency I’d found online.
+Swiftly but kindly it was rejected.
 I tried a handful of others.
 No luck.

-I poked and prodded and scratched my head for a while, then took a deep breath and asked Cornerstones (an equally friendly literary consultancy) for some expert advice.
+I poked and prodded and scratched my head for a while, then took a deep breath and asked the equally friendly Cornerstones Literary Consultancy for some expert advice.
 And although they suggested some major reworking, they said they thought it might have potential.

 So I ripped it to shreds, stitched it back together, and sent it out to agents again.